scvalex/ltc/docs/final.md

 systems are rarely synchronized well enough to allow this.
-Furthermore, according to Special Relativity, time passes at different rates for observers moving at different speeds, so it does not make sense to talk about a "global" time. \citep{wiki:SR} Because chronological ordering is not an option, we must use a logical ordering.
+Furthermore, according to Special Relativity, time passes at different rates for observers moving at different speeds, so it does not make sense to talk about a "global" time \citep{wiki:SR}.
+Because chronological ordering is not an option, we must use a logical ordering.